James Brown House (Riverdale, Iowa)

-The James Brown House is an historic building located in Riverdale, Iowa, United States.
+The James Brown House is a historic building located in Riverdale, Iowa, United States.
 It has been listed on the National Register of Historic Places since 1982.

 History

 James Brown and his family are the first residents known to have lived in this house.
 He wrote to his wife from Davenport in 1844 that he had leased the house.
 He bought the property in 1854.
-The previous owners of the property were Amasa Doolittle and Aaron Moss, and one of them probably built the structure.
+The previous joint owners of the property were Horace Bradley, Lucius Moss, Aaron Moss and Amasa Doolittle, and one of them probably built the structure.
 The Brown family continued to live in the house until around 1865.
-It became known as River View Farm and for thirty-five years it had a succession of owners.
+It became known as Riverview Farm and for thirty-five years it had a succession of owners.
 Davenport businessman James R. Nutting bought the property in 1900 and it remained in his family until 1920.
 Universal Atlas Portland Cement Company bought it from the Nuttings in the 1920s and then sold it to John Crissey in 1937.
 He restored and maintained the property for 30 years.
 Alcoa, which operates a plant across the highway, bought the house and grounds in 1967.